aamaxaa/Movie-Watchlist/README.md

 - **Search Functionality**: Search for movies in your watchlist by title, genre, or your rating.
 - **User-Friendly Interface**: Simple and intuitive interface for managing your movie watchlist.

+## Controls
+- ESC can be used to backout of a movie summary

 ## Contact
 Maxine Shi - [mshiwpi@gmail.com](mailto:mshiwpi@gmail.com)